 Twins can be either fraternal or identical.
-Most twins are fraternal twins — each develops from a separate egg and sperm.
-Fraternal twins each have their own placenta and amniotic sac.
+Most are fraternal twins — each develops from a separate egg and sperm.
+Fraternal twins each have their own placentas and amniotic sacs.
 Because each twin develops from a different egg and a different sperm, these twins may not look alike.
 Fraternal twins can be boys, girls, or one of each.

 Identical twins are rarer.
 Identical twins happen when one fertilized egg splits early in pregnancy and develops into two fetuses.
 Identical twins may share a placenta, but each baby usually has its own amniotic sac.
-Identical twins are the same sex and look, essentially, the same when born.
+Identical twins are the same sex.

 The exact cause of TTTS is not known.
 TTTS is not hereditary or genetic.
 TTTS is an irregularity of the placenta that occurs randomly.
 It is congenital, meaning that it happens before your baby is born.

-Following treatment, weekly ultrasound of these twin pregnancies is recommended until delivery.
-In addition to the care for twin-to- twin transfusion by a high-risk obstetrician, regular visits to a local obstetrician are needed for routine prenatal care.
+Following treatment, weekly ultrasounds of these twin pregnancies are recommended until delivery.
+In addition to the care for TTTS by a high-risk obstetrician, regular visits to a local obstetrician are needed for routine prenatal care.

-Families who are carrying twins with Twin-to-Twin Transfusion Syndrome may face difficult decisions.
+Families who are carrying twins with TTTS may face difficult decisions.
 This disease can change quickly and without warning.
 Doctors have some ways to measure how the babies are doing, but sometimes the outcomes and timing of upcoming events are unpredictable.

-The goal of TTTS treatment is to get both babies to an age where they can live outside their mother, or at least 28 weeks, and be cared for in a neonatal intensive care unit (NICU).
-In the best situation, where the treatments have been effective or the disease is less severe, these pregnancies are delivered by 34 to 36 weeks.
+The goal of treatment is to get both babies to an age where they can live outside their mother (at least 28 weeks in general) and be cared for in a neonatal intensive care unit (NICU).
+In the best situation, where the treatments have been effective or the disease is less severe, these pregnancies are delivered at 34 to 36 weeks.

 Your doctor will discuss whether a vaginal or cesarean section delivery is best for you and your babies.
 This may not be decided until just before the delivery.